-The work group for Establishing Practical Social-Emotional Competence Assessments of Preschool to High School students is a multidisciplinary collaborative of leading researchers and practitioners in the fields of PreK-12 education, assessment, social and emotional learning (SEL), and related fields.
-In this multiyear effort, members of the work group collaborate to make key advancements in student social and emotional (SE) competence assessment.
+The Establishing Practical Social-Emotional Competence Assessments of Preschool to High School Students project was created to advance progress toward establishing practical SEL assessments that are scientifically sound, feasible to use, and actionable as a key priority for the field.
+The project’s work group is a multidisciplinary collaborative of leading researchers and practitioners in the fields of PreK-12 education, assessment, social and emotional learning (SEL), and related fields.
+As part of this three-year effort, members of the work group will work in partnership to make key advancements in student SEL assessment.

 There are a variety of ways to assess student SE competence.
 The work group will focus on the need to continually improve assessment approaches and recommend how educators can make the best use of data.
 Establishing practical SE assessments that are scientifically sound, feasible to use, and actionable is a key priority for the field.
 However, many challenges must be addressed to encourage progress.
-The work group has identified four main goals that will guide its activities.
+The work group has identified four main goal areas that will guide its activities:

 Steering Committee Members